ambonvik/cimba/docs/tutorial.rst

 functionally the same as ``tutorial\tut_1_6.c`` but with inline explanatory comments.

-Our second simulation - a LNG tanker harbor
+Our second simulation - LNG tanker harbor
 -------------------------------------------

 Once upon a time, a harbor simulation with tugs puttering about was the author's